 Dunks for Diabetes is an annual 3v3 basketball tournament fundraiser that takes place in multiple locations across the country.
 The tournaments honor Dr. Fred Brancati, an influential doctor who researched diabetes at Johns Hopkins.

-Our Mission: To empower young leaders to bring communities together in order to promote awareness of diabetes, demonstrate the importance of exercise through the game of basketball, and raise as much money as possible for diabetes research.
+Our Mission: To bring communities of young leaders together in order to promote awareness of diabetes, demonstrate the importance of exercise through the game of basketball, and raise money for diabetes research.

 Money Raised: $31,037

 National Sponsors: Lokai, Camp Manitou for Boys, Boston Celtics, New Balance, Braman Honda, and Plaza Construction

 Tournaments: Baltimore, Boston, and Miami

 Baltimore: For the sixth annual event, there were two tournaments held — a middle school tournament and an upper school tournament.
 There were 32 middle school teams that participated and 48 upper school teams in addition to a three-point contest.
 In total, $10,291 were raised for the American Diabetes Association.

 Boston: Due to the success of the Dunks for Diabetes event in Boston, Danny and Andy Kaplan decided once again to host Dunks for Diabetes Boston, raising $5,150 for the ADA.